dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-manage-workflow.md

 ### Raise an event

+For your workflow to create "wait for external event" tasks that:

+1. Subscribe to external events.
+1. Await those tasks to block execution until the event is received.

-To raise an event in your workflow, run:
+An event can be To raise/wait for an event in your workflow, run:

 ```bash
 POST http://localhost:3500/v1.0-alpha1/workflows/<workflowComponentName>/<instanceID>/raiseEvent/<eventName>